EmanHerawy/stratis-Ehsan-donatation-smartcontract/ReadME.md

 | Opened   | Indicates that the admin has reviews the charity request and approved it and donor can donate                     |
 | Rejected   | Indicates that the admin has reviewed the charity request and rejected it but charity still can resubmit                      |
 | Finished   | Indicates that the campaign has been finished and donor can't donate                |

 Workflow Details
 ----------------

 ![](Registration.png)

-Anyone can  register in  based on  stratis address & email, “new wallet contract is generated and associated with this account  (on chain)“.
+Anyone can  register with  stratis address & email, “new wallet contract is generated and associated with this account  (on chain)“.

 ![](Chraity_request_to_join.png)